NAME

 convention that should be used for naming C++ types.
 Possible

-values for this option are knr
+values for this option are knr (default),

-value (stands for K&R) signifies
+knr value (stands for K&R) signifies

 the standard, lower-case naming convention with the underscore

-used as a word delimiter, for example: foo
+used as a word delimiter, for example: foo,

-.
-The ucc
+foo_bar.
+The ucc (stands

 for upper-camel-case) and

-values a synonyms for the same
+java values a synonyms for the same

 naming convention where the first letter of each word in the

-name is capitalized, for example: Foo
+name is capitalized, for example: Foo,

-Similarly, the --function-naming
+Similarly, the --function-naming option

 specifies the convention that should be used for naming C++